cse110-w21-group1/cse110-w21-group1/admin/team.md

 > What's up!
 I"m a second-year Computer Engineering major in Warren.
 I love Jesus, watching sunrises, eating food, singing and playing guitar, and playing video games or watching movies with friends!
 My career goal is to use my skills and passions to serve others in whatever capacity I can.

 **Julia Xu** - https://juliyaya007.github.io/GitHub-Pages-project/
+> Hellooooo!
+I’m Julia and I’m a junior studying Computer Science.
+I like hanging out with my friends, exploring boba tea places, baking, art, fashion, skincare, traveling, listening to music, and watching movies/tv shows/anime.
+I just finished the anime “The Promised Neverland” recently, highly recommend it!
+Career wise, I’m interested in SWE, but I’m also exploring UIUX for a bit to see what I like the most.

 **James Nguyen** - https://jkn006.github.io/CSE110-Repository/
 > Hey!
 I'm James Nguyen a second year Computer Engineering major.
 Some thing I enjoy doing in my free time is exercising and eating good food afterwards.
 I have worked on projects in the past that involved GUI design and data aquisition for project teams I have been a part of.
 My goals are to work in the aerospace industry some time in the future and build technology that will drive the future.